 - Financial resources of each spouse.

 If you are considering a divorce in Florida, you may be entitled to alimony.
 You may also be wondering if you will have to pay support to your spouse.
 In either circumstance, it is important to protect your rights and ensure that your financial future is secure.
-Call the experienced divorce lawyers at Martinez-Scanziani & Jimenez Law to learn more about your options and schedule a free, no-obligation consultation.
+Antonio Jimenez is an experienced divorce lawyer and looks forward to guiding in your divorce.
+Call us to learn more about your options and to have a no-obligation phone consultation direclty with Antonio.